Many of us have heard about money laundering. But what is money laundering? There are many definitions of the term money laundering.

 Challenges of Money Laundering

-Governments and organizations that work to eliminate money laundering face numerous challenges at country, regional and global levels.
+Governments and organizations that work to eliminate money laundering face numerous challenges at the country, regional and global levels.
 This means that no single country is currently faced with the challenges of money laundering.

 Some of the challenges experienced worldwide are a lack of political goodwill at senior government levels and capacity building for investigating and prosecuting the culprits within the countries and globally.